simvad/DarwinGame/README.md

 # Darwin Game Platform

-A platform for running evolutionary game theory competitions where bots compete in a modified prisoner's dilemma game.
+A platform for running evolutionary game theory competitions where bots compete in a modified prisoner's dilemma game inspired by [The post by Zvi](https://www.lesswrong.com/s/GcZCMu7ZYHpJCh5bx/p/CnDsQAdzmDMF2LrY7)

 ## How It Works